eldoy/d8a/README.md

 ### Spec

-These are the available validations:
+These are the built in validations:
 ```js
 // Run validations on specified fields
 {